-The Investment managers sector is highly responsive to economic trends.
-An ageing population, the investment needs of the younger generation and of emerging countries continue to drive the sector.
+The Investment Managers sector is highly responsive to economic trends.
+An ageing population, as well as the investment needs of the younger generation and of emerging countries continue to drive the sector.

-However the industry itself is likely to consolidate with fewer mega-managers and large niche players likely to emerge, alongside more strategic alliances.
+The industry itself, however, is likely to consolidate around a smaller number of mega-managers and large niche players and an increase in the number of strategic alliances.
+Independent asset managers are becoming more significant.
 Regulatory scrutiny will only increase.

-To discuss legal issues with Linklaters’ please contact leaders Edward Smith, Edward Chan, Peter Bevan or Lorna Bowen.
+To discuss, please contact one of Linklaters’ Investment Management Sector Leaders: Edward Smith, Edward Chan, Peter Bevan or Lorna Bowen.

 You can find out more about Linklaters’ investment management capabilities from sector manager Alison Dwyer.